FrankPeach/maze/README.md

 ```

 ## Results
-The result will the maze sent with the POST request with '@' symbols for the solution as well as the number of steps it took to solve.
+The result will be the maze sent in with the POST request with '@' symbols for the solution path as well as the number of steps it took to solve.

 The consumer should be sure to format the returned solution using the line feeds ```\r\n```

 ## Example Result